 Post-Fat Cat, Anne took some time to explore other creative endeavors.
 But she realized that her pets were bored and needed something new to play with.

 Well, she’s back at it.
 Anne is delighted to again be designing toys for cats, dogs and connectingto people through her humor and design.

 John Lika Sales

 John’s super power is marketing.
 Ben & Jerry’s brought him to Vermont, where he later co-founded the pet toy company, Fat Cat Inc. with Anne.

 He’s a kid at heart and marketing has alway been his playground.
-To enter John’s office, one has to negotiate colorful toys, outsider art, really weird objects and creative packaging examples.
+To enter John’s office, one has to negotiate colorful toys, outsider art, really weird objects, and creative packaging examples.
 He is, in a word, inspired.
 John’s bald head glows with ideas.
 Literally.
-His left and right hemispheres have a close relationship….his super-sized marketing lobe constantly networks and schemes, while his beefy techie lobe (know to emit a mysterious humming noise) constructs complex systems and analyzes large blobs of information.
+His left and right hemispheres have a close relationship….his super-sized marketing lobe constantly networks and schemes, while his beefy techie lobe (known to emit a mysterious humming noise) constructs complex systems and analyzes large blobs of information.

-Katherine Lika Graphic Design + Marketing
+Katherine McCormack Graphic Design + Marketing

 Katherine is kind of quiet, but don’t think she isn’t watching you.
 And your dog.
 And that horrible tie you’re wearing.
 And she’s probably drawing it on a post-it.
 Her skills at observing and recording the amazing details in life are pretty darned astounding.
 Fact: She survived art school and still has a great sense of design!